alka62/KNN-Classification-Iris-Dataset/README.md

 ## 🚀 Steps to Run
 1. Upload the `archive.zip` file containing `Iris.csv` to the environment (e.g., Google Colab).
-2. Run the `KNN_classification.py` script or the Jupyter Notebook.
+2. Open and run the `KNN_Classification.ipynb` notebook.
-3. The script will:
+3. The notebook will:
    - Extract CSV from ZIP
    - Normalize features
    - Train & evaluate KNN model
-   - Display confusion matrix & decision boundary plot
+   - Display confusion matrix & decision boundary plot directly in the notebook

 ---